chrmod/chrmod.net/content/post/hello-world.md

 {{< figure src="/hello-world/desktop-screenshot-2016-05-29.png" title="gruvbox theme for i3wm, vim and tmux" >}}

 What is on it, is a topic for another post!

+# Day 0 update

+Just after publishing this blog post, I've tried to share the screenshot on unixporn.
+And.. no success here.
+Today I've learned that Reddit submitted URLs must come from a short list of approved domains (imgur.com is obviously on it).
+The whole reason that pushed me to start a blog was invalid.

+At least I have website now!